OCREVUS is indicated for the treatment of:

 PML is an opportunistic viral infection of the brain caused by the John Cunningham (JC) virus that typically only occurs in patients who are immunocompromised, and that usually leads to death or severe disability.
 Although no cases of PML were identified in OCREVUS clinical trials, JC virus infection resulting in PML has been observed in patients treated with other anti-CD20 antibodies and other MS therapies and has been associated with some risk factors (e.g., immunocompromised patients, polytherapy with immunosuppressants).
 At the first sign or symptom suggestive of PML, withhold OCREVUS and perform an appropriate diagnostic evaluation.
 MRI findings may be apparent before clinical signs or symptoms.
 Typical symptoms associated with PML are diverse, progress over days to weeks, and include progressive weakness on one side of the body or clumsiness of limbs, disturbance of vision, and changes in thinking, memory, and orientation leading to confusion and personality changes (per USPI).

-There were no reports of hepatitis B reactivation in MS patients treated with OCREVUS.
-Fulminant hepatitis, hepatic failure, and death caused by HBV reactivation have occurred in patients treated with other anti-CD20 antibodies.
+Hepatitis B reactivation has been reported in MS patients treated with OCREVUS in the postmarketing setting.
+Fulminant hepatitis, hepatic failure, and death caused by HBV reactivation have occurred in patients treated with anti-CD20 antibodies.
 Perform HBV screening in all patients before initiation of treatment with OCREVUS.
 Do not administer OCREVUS to patients with active HBV confirmed by positive results for HBsAg and anti-HB tests.
 For patients who are negative for surface antigen [HBsAg] and positive for HB core antibody [HBcAb+] or are carriers of HBV [HBsAg+], consult liver disease experts before starting and during treatment.

 When initiating OCREVUS after an immunosuppressive therapy or initiating an immunosuppressive therapy after OCREVUS, consider the potential for increased immunosuppressive effect.
 OCREVUS has not been studied in combination with other MS therapies.